On involutions of minuscule Kirillov algebras induced by real structures: Invariant rings and quasi-compact real structures

-and it follows that $H^*_{G^{\sigma_0}}$ canonically injects into $H^*_{G^\sigma}$. \end{lem} \begin{proof} The existence of $\sigma_0$ is rather standard: the first requirement can be achieved via Proposition \ref{prop:qc_funfacts}, and the second via a variant of \parencite[Prop.\,3.7]{Onishchik2003_real}.
+and it follows that $H^{2*}_{G^{\sigma_0}}$ canonically injects into $H^{2*}_{G^\sigma}$. \end{lem} \begin{proof} The existence of $\sigma_0$ is rather standard: the first requirement can be achieved via Proposition \ref{prop:qc_funfacts}, and the second via a variant of \cite[Prop.\,3.7]{Onishchik2004_real}.
 The third and fourth conditions can be incorporated by conjugation with an appropriate inner automorphism.
-For the inclusion of Weyl groups, it suffices to check that each element of the root system of $(\g^\theta, \h^\theta)$ is -- up to nonzero rescaling -- contained in that of $(\g^{\theta_0}, \h^{\theta_0})$; this can be done using Gantmacher normal forms, \cf \parencite[Thm.\,4.2]{Onishchik2003_real}.
+For the inclusion of Weyl groups, it suffices to check that each element of the root system of $(\g^\theta, \h^\theta)$ is -- up to nonzero rescaling -- contained in that of $(\g^{\theta_0}, \h^{\theta_0})$; this can be done using Gantmacher normal forms, \cf \cite[Thm.\,4.2]{Onishchik2004_real}.

 Finally, via \eqref{eq:long_iso_base_level}--\eqref{eq:killing_ring_isos} and Corollary \ref{cor:crt_extended} we obtain a diagram

 in which the dashed arrows are yet to be constructed -- of course it suffices to construct one of them.
 The rings in the bottom row are the subrings of $\C[\h^\theta]^{W(\theta_0)}$ resp.\;$\C[\h^\theta]^{W(\theta)}$ invariant under the actions of the relevant component groups.
 But, by the same argument as in the proof of Corollary \ref{cor:disconn_inv_ring_nice}, we see that these component groups both act trivially on $\C[\h^\theta]^{W(\theta_0)}$.
 Together with the containment $W(\theta)\le W(\theta_0)$, this lets us put a canonical injection in the bottom row of the diagram above, finishing the proof. \end{proof}